 I always exfoliate my legs just before defuzzing them because I was told it brings more of the hair to surface for you to cut or wax away meaning you can wait longer between defuzzing sessions.
 I’ve had a little experiment with this and found whilst it doesn’t give me days and days extra between shaves, it does leave my legs feeling a bit smoother for longer.
 I use exfoliating gloves (from Primark) rather than a beauty product which will disappear down the plug hole after use.

 Epliators are torture devices to me but I know many women who use them on a regular basis and find over the long term they become very cost efficient.
-One friend of mine has been using an epilator since we started uni in 2002 and is using the same device she picked up for £30 in the sale.
+One friend of mine has been using an epilator since we started uni and is using the same device she picked up for £30 in the sale.
 She says she now only feels the need to epliate once every 8-10 weeks as her hairs now return finer, lighter and much, much slower.
 My favourite way to save on defuzzing is to pretty much skip it for the majority of the winter months.
 Not only do I save money but my skin feels better for it, I’m warmer and the hair is lighter and less coarse when I stop hacking it off every other day.